KXIT (AM)

 KXIT (1240 AM) is a radio station licensed to serve Dalhart, Texas.
 The station is owned by Rogco Family, I, LLC.
-It recently changed from airing a country music format to a variety of 1960s, 1970s, and 1980s classic rock.
+KXIT changed programming from the country music format to a variety of 1960s, 1970s, and 1980s classic rock.
 The station was assigned the KXIT call letters by the Federal Communications Commission.

-Specialty programming includes: Retro 80's with Jesse Torres on Mondays; Hair Bands with Jesse Torres on Wednesday; 70s rock classics and album rock with Ashley Brownlow on Thursdays; and country music with Rob Randall on Saturday morning.
-Radio Dalhart President George Chambers also hosts a Friday Oldies show.

-KXIT broadcasts from local schools to support the kids.
-Programs aired are UIL, Halloween stories, Pep Rallies, Open House and many other programs.
-KXIT also broadcasts throughout the year special events: Veterans Day parade, XIT Rodeo Reunion, Elks dances, Dalhart Fire Department annual fundraiser, XIT Rangers and many more events.
+KXIT broadcasts from local schools to support students.
+Programs aired include: UIL, Halloween stories, pep rallies, open house and many other programs.
+KXIT also broadcasts throughout the year special events.
+Some examples include, the Veterans Day parade, XIT Rodeo Reunion, the Elks Lodge dances, Dalhart Fire Department annual fundraiser, and the XIT Rangers.